minhvn/VBD/doc/keepass.md

 ### How to setup

-Sample initialization flow from _vbd-qt_ console (this needs to be done only once to set up the association):
+Sample initialization flow from _idf-qt_ console (this needs to be done only once to set up the association):

  - Have KeePass running with an open database
- - Start _vbd-qt_
+ - Start _idf-qt_
  - Open console
- - Type "_keepass init_" in vbd-qt console
+ - Type "_keepass init_" in idf-qt console
  - Keepass pops up and asks for an association id, fill that in, for example, "_mydrkwallet_"
  - You should get a response like this "_Association successful.
 Id: mydrkwalletdash - Key: AgQkcs6cI7v9tlSYKjG/+s8wJrGALHl3jLosJpPLzUE=_"
  - Edit _dash.conf_ and fill in these values